roura356a/csk/intl.en-US/FAQ/Istio FAQ.md

 **Solutions**

 -   Log on to Alibaba Cloud by using the primary account.
 -   Grant the RAM user the required permissions.
 For example, you can grant the RAM user the cluster-admin custom role.
-For more information, see [Sub-account Kubernetes permission configuration guide](../../../../reseller.en-US/User Guide/Kubernetes cluster/Authorization/Sub-account Kubernetes permission configuration guide.md#).
+For more information, see [Grant RBAC permissions to a RAM user](../../../../reseller.en-US/User Guide/Kubernetes cluster/Authorization management/Grant RBAC permissions to a RAM user.md#).

 ## What do I do if CRDs are not removed after Istio is uninstalled? {#section_cnv_b4q_5fb .section}